leavesbnw/The-LittleC-Interpreter/README.md

 The-LittleC-Interpreter
 =======================

 An Interpreter for LittleC.
-LittleC is a new lisp dialect.
+LittleC is a new lisp dialect and is named after my girlfriend.